-For more Candle Safety Rules please visit the NCA’s Candle Safety Page at http://candles.org/fire-safety-candles/candle-safety-rules/
+For more Candle Safety Rules, please visit the NCA’s Candle Safety Page at http://candles.org/fire-safety-candles/candle-safety-rules/

 COCONUT WAX 101

-We use a 100% natural blend of organic coconut wax that is only made with biodegradable materials.
+We use a 100% natural blend of organic coconut wax that is only made of biodegradable materials.
 Coconut wax comes from the process of collecting coconuts and cold pressing the oil from the meat of the coconut.
 A cleaning and filtering process creates a creamy bright white wax.
 Unlike Paraffin Waxes which is a byproduct of petroleum production.
 Why would you want to burn fossil fuels inside your home?

 Why don’t we use Soy Wax like all the other companies?

 While Soy wax does burn clean and slowly it has trouble throwing a fragrance.
 It also has a much smaller fragrance load capability when compared to coconut wax or even paraffin.
 Therefore Soy wax candles tend to have a weaker smell.
 Soy is also more temperamental in that it can have unsightly holes or pockets in the wax.
 Soy wax is a byproduct of the massive soybean industry, therefore, it is very inexpensive to produce.